systemd/mkosi/mkosi.md

 the `.conf` extension.

-When presets are found in `mkosi.presets/`, mkosi will build the configured presets (or all of them if none were explicitly configured using `--preset=`) in alphanumerical order.
-To enforce a certain build order, preset names can be numerically prefixed (e.g. `00-initrd.conf`).
+When presets are found in `mkosi.presets/`, mkosi will build the configured preset and its dependencies (or all of them if no presets were explicitly configured using `--preset=`).
+To add dependencies between presets, the `Dependencies=` setting can be used.
-The numerical prefix will be removed from the preset name during parsing, along with the `.conf` suffix (`00-initrd.conf` becomes `initrd`).
-The preset name is used for display purposes and also as the default output name if none is explicitly configured.

 When presets are defined, mkosi will first read the global configuration (configuration outside of the `mkosi.presets/` directory), followed by the preset specific configuration.
 This means that global configuration takes precedence over preset specific configuration.

-Later presets can refer to outputs of earlier presets.
+Presets can refer to outputs of presets they depend on.
 Specifically, for the following options, mkosi will only check whether the inputs exist just before building the preset:

 - `BaseTrees=`
 - `PackageManagerTrees=`